 - Smaller contribution limits – Your contributions are capped at $5,500 per year, and in some cases may be even more limited.

 Regular investment accounts aren’t dedicated college savings accounts and they don’t offer any special tax breaks, but they do have some flexibility that can make them a good option.

 Pros of a regular investment account

-- Investment options – 529 plans are typically offer limited investment options, and with Coverdell ESAs you’re limited by the providers that offer them.
-But you can open a regular investment account with any investment company you’d like, which allows you to choose investments that align with your personal investment plan.
+- Investment options – 529 plans typically offer limited investment options.
+But you can open a regular investment account with any investment company you’d like, allowing you to choose investments that align with your personal investment plan.

 - 100% flexibility – You can use the money for any purpose at any time.
 No matter what you or your children decide to do with your life, this money is available to help you do it.